-The dog will always be ready to face an angry wildcat.
-Because this breed is renowned for its strong desire to please its master they are commonly chosen to be home companions, but they are recommended for families with older children.
-This breed makes excellent watchdogs because they are suspicious of strangers.
+This dog will always be ready to face an angry wildcat.
+Because this breed is renowned for its strong desire to please its master, they are commonly chosen to be home companions, but they recommend staying for families with older children.
+This dog breed makes excellent watchdogs because they are suspicious of strangers.

-A Mountain Cur that is regularly hunted would be sufficiently exercised, but one that is kept as a home companion would need to be taken every day for a walk or be provided with a fenced yard where it can run freely.
+A Mountain Cur dog that is a regular hunt would be sufficient exercise, but one he kept as a home companion would need to be taken every day for a walk or be provided with a fenced yard where it can run freely.

-The Mountain Cur is not easily threatened, but it will stand up to another animal that is on its way or attempting to show its dominance.
-It’s a wonderful guard dog as it will not allow anyone or anything to come close without its permission.
+The Mountain Cur dog is not easily threatened, but it will stand up to another animal that is on its way or attempting to show its dominance.
+It’s a beautiful guard dog as it will not allow anyone or anything to come close without its permission.

-This is a very intelligent, independent-thinking, highly energetic hunting and herding dog.
-It is recommended that these dogs be reserved for working and hunting homes that will ensure that their talents and instincts are utilized and exercised properly, or else they can develop problem behaviors.
+It recommends that these dogs be reserved for working and hunting homes to ensure that their talents and instincts are utilized and appropriately exercised.
+Otherwise, they can develop problem behaviors.

-This very tough large-game, raccoon and squirrel hunter is willing to face a squealing razorback or an angry wildcat.
-These dogs are generally happy and obedient, and are able to get along well with children and other pets
+This very tough large-game, raccoon, and squirrel hunter are willing to face a squealing razorback or an angry wildcat.
+These dogs are generally happy and obedient and can get along well with children and other pets.

-Mountain Curs must have some daily physical activity in order to stay fit, recharge their minds, and maintain their health.
-Daily activity also really helps mountain curs fight boredom, which often leads to difficult behavior.
+Mountain Cur dogs must have some daily physical activity to stay fit, recharge their minds, and maintain their health.
+The daily exercise also really helps mountain curs fight boredom, which often leads to complex behavior.

-Mountain Curs can live up to 14–16 years, and there are no reported breed-specific health issues.
-What comes as really good news for people that love the mountain cur is that it is a generally healthy breed.
+Mountain Cur dogs can live up to 14–16 years, and there are no reported breed-specific health issues.
+What comes as excellent news for people that love the mountain cur is that it is a generally healthy breed.

-This breed has no hereditary diseases are known.
+This breed has no hereditary diseases known.
 The Mountain Cur can live from 12 to 16 years.
-A generally fit and sound breed, no breed-specific disease or disorder has been recorded.
+A generally fit and hardy breed, no breed-specific illness or disorder has been recorded.
 But care should be taken to keep it fit and healthy from other common dog diseases.

 Feeding Plan for Mountain cur

-Depending on the size of your dog as an adult, you give them a formula feed which will meet their unique digestive needs through various stages of their life.
+Depending on your dog’s size as an adult, you give them a formula feed that will meet their unique digestive needs through various stages of their life.

 By the time the mountain cur reaches his or her 1st birthday, one meal daily is all that’s required.

-Recommended daily amount: 1/4 to 3/4 cup of high-quality dry food a day.
-This can be divided into two meals.
-Choosing a high-quality dog food product for your mountain puppy.
+Recommended daily amount: Give 1/4 to 3/4 cups of high-quality dry food a day.
+It can be divided into two meals.
+It is choosing a high-quality dog food product for your mountain puppy.

 How to take care of Mountain cur

-The Mountain Cur is a low maintenance breed so you can easily take care.
+The Mountain Cur is one of the low maintenance dog breeds, so you can easily take care.
 Though, you can follow some steps of caring as given below.

-The original Mountain Cur was created to work hard and handle tough situations in the wilderness.
+The original Mountain Cur dog created to work hard and handle challenging situations in the wilderness.
 It needs daily exercise.
-If you haven’t the time to devote to daily exercise, this is not the dog for you.
+If you haven’t the time to devote to a daily workout, this is not the dog for you.